MailTape/MailTape-v1/_posts/2017-03-26-Cut-Off-Your-Hands.md

   sunglasses, make yourself a nice coffee, and get ready for a fulfilling day with their selection!
 All Sundays do not have to lazy.
 ---
 <p id="introduction">This morning, let's enjoy the comeback of sunnier days while listening to [Cut Off Your Hands](https://www.facebook.com/cutoffyourhands/ "Facebook")’ kaleidoscopic selection.
 Cut Off Your Hands' dreamy yet energetic tracks combine cheerful indie rock with post punk influences, always feeling very sincere.
-So open your windows, put on your sunglasses, make yourself a nice coffee, and get ready for a fulfilling day with their selection!
-All Sundays do not have to lazy.</p>
+Open your windows, put on your sunglasses, make yourself a nice coffee, and get ready for a fulfilling day with their selection!
+All Sundays do not have to be lazy.</p>